Boucher-David/shareState/README.md

 ## Updating State within a Component

-You are able to all listener.updateState from within every component.
+You are able to call listener.updateState from within every component that you have called initiate on.
 ```
 listener.updateState({key: value});
 ```